National Conference on Correctional Health Care

 Topical, informative seminars will help you stay up-to-date on critical issues facing the field.
 Earn up to 14 hours of additional continuing education while you learn about NCCHC standards and other vital subjects.
 (Separate registration fee required.)

-P-01 An In-Depth Review of NCCHC’s 2014 Standards for Jails and Prisons
+P-01 An In-Depth Review of NCCHC’s 2018 Jail and Prison Standards

 Tracey Titus, RN, CCHP-RN, National Commission on Correctional Health Care

-The 2014 Standards are NCCHC’s recommendations for managing medical and mental health care delivery in adult correctional facilities and the foundation of its accreditation program.
-These editions recognize current best practices and conditions for the field, with new recommendations for continuous quality improvement, clinical performance enhancement, patient safety, initial health assessment, pharmaceutical operations and women’s health.
-Whether or not your facility is accredited (or plans to be), this practical seminar will give an overview of the changes and guidance in how to achieve and demonstrate compliance.
-You will leave equipped to implement quality improvements that will lead to more efficient and effective delivery of services, better patient health care, fewer adverse events and reduced liability risk.
-The registration fee includes a copy of the Standards (jail or prison), an $80 value. – 7.0 CE credits
+This seminar will introduce the 2018 Standards, NCCHC’s recommendations for managing medical and mental health care delivery in adult correctional facilities and the foundation of its accreditation program.
+These editions recognize current best practices, and the seminar will emphasize proposed changes to the standards.
+Whether or not your facility is accredited (or plans to be), this practical seminar will provide guidance in how to implement an effective correctional health care system and demonstrate compliance with the standards.
+The registration fee includes a copy of the relevant 2018 Standards (jail or prison), which will be mailed to participants when published in early 2018. – 7.0 CE credits

-P-02 An In-Depth Review of NCCHC’s 2015 Standards for Mental Health Services
+P-02 An In-Depth Review of NCCHC’s 2015 Mental Health Standards

 Judith Cox, MA, CCHP, JFC Consulting